JiaweiZhuang/xESMF/doc/other_tools.rst

   There is also a `ESMF wrapper <https://www.ncl.ucar.edu/Applications/ESMF.shtml>`_ that works for more grid types.

-Regridders inside other tools (often wraps ESMF or SCRIP):
+Regridders in other tools (often wraps ESMF or SCRIP):

 - `Regridder in NCO <http://nco.sourceforge.net/nco.html#Regridding>`_
   (*command line tool*)